If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 Those with dry, and/or mature skin who are looking for prevention of aging.

-Skinmedica TNS ceramide cream goes an extra mile in the department of moisturizing.
+Skinmedica TNS ceramide cream goes an extra mile in the department of aging and moisturizing.

-Apart from standard hydrating ingredients like Dimethicone, Panthenol, Glycerin, and sodium hyaluronate (properties of which can be found in the text above), this product uses hydroxypropyl Bispalmitamide MEA which mimics the structure and function of natural skin ceramides that help in barrier repair and healing (10).
+Apart from the standard hydrating ingredients like dimethicone, panthenol, glycerin, and sodium hyaluronate, this product uses hydroxypropyl Bispalmitamide MEA.
+They are molecules that are created in a lab to mimic the structure and function of natural skin ceramides.
+They help in repairing and healing the skin’s barrier (10).

-Antioxidants tocopherol acetate and Olea europea fruit oil eat up the free radicals to reverse the sun and aging-induced damage on the skin.
+Lastly, Olea europea fruit oil eats up the free radicals to reverse the sun and aging-induced damage on the skin.

 - Reduces fine lines and wrinkles